HAWAIʻI / NEW YORK

-Kristin Kouke is a cinematographer whose work has screened around the world, at festivals such as the Los Angeles Asian Pacific Film Festival, the Hawaii International Film Festival, and the Durban International Film Festival.
-Her film work has also been screened at the Smithsonian National Museum along with her photographic work as a featured contributor to the Smithsonian Institute’s Asian Pacific American Center’s A Day in the Life project.
+Kristin Kouke is a cinematographer whose work has screened around the world, at festivals such as the Durban International Film Festival, the Los Angeles Asian Pacific Film Festival, Slamdance, and SXSW.
+Her film work has also been featured on i-D, as well as screened at the Smithsonian National Museum along with her photographic work as a featured contributor to the Smithsonian Institute’s Asian Pacific American Center’s A Day in the Life project.

 University of Hawai'i at Mānoa / Creative Media / BA 2012

 Finalist for the ARRI Volker Bahnemann Award for Outstanding Cinematography, 2018

 Featured contributor to the Smithsonian Asian Pacific American Center's curated exhibition: A Day in the Life of Asian Pacific America, 2014